 Not just any old organic produce,

-Quality trumping convenience is an idea whose time has come in the bread department as the general public awakens to the dangers of white flour,
+Quality trumping convenience is an idea whose time has come in the bread department.
+The general public is awakening to the dangers of white flour,